Diana Prince (DC Extended Universe): The Trinity

-In 2015, Prince attends a gala hosted by Lex Luthor where Bruce Wayne encounters her.
-They are both after encrypted information from Luthor's system, with Prince snagging a decryption device that Wayne plants, but when Prince is unable to extract data from the device, she hands it over to Wayne, who later finds that the files contain information on metahumans, one of which turns out to be Prince.
+In 2015, Diana is invited to a gala by Lex Luthor where Bruce Wayne encounters her.
+They are both after encrypted information from Luthor's system, with Diana snagging a decryption device that Wayne plants, but when Diana is unable to extract data from the device, she hands it over to Wayne, who later finds that the files contain information on metahumans, one of which turns out to be Diana.

-Upon hearing Superman and Batman's fight with Doomsday in Gotham City, Prince abandons a flight back to her job in France and joins the two heroes in their fight against the monster.
+Upon hearing Superman and Batman's fight with Doomsday in Gotham City, Diana abandons a flight back to her job in France and joins the two heroes in their fight against the monster.
 Wonder Woman slices off the creature's hand and restrains it using her lasso as Batman stuns it, allowing Superman to kill the monster using a kryptonite spear at the cost of his own life.
 Moved by Superman's sacrifice, Prince later attends his funeral with Wayne, who invites her to help him recruit other metahumans to band together.